katcipis/sophia/notes/books/coders-at-work.md

 ## Common Observartions

 Here are some of the things that seems to be a trend among programmers.
+There aren't much of them and that is one of the most interesting aspects of this book, there is very little consense on how software should be developed or even on how to learn it.
+Some of the interviewee's studied formal CS and read books, others did not read books at all (like Dan Ingalls).
+But some patterns emerged =) (although nothing is ubiquotous).

 ### Worst Bug